ReubenKouidri/MPhysPartI/README.md

   5. 'score.py' will then score these answers, returning a .csv file containing the scores to the cardiac arrhythmia super-types.
   *'reference.csv'* contains the true labels for the corresponding files

+p.s.
+As it stands, the code will suffer refactoring problems.
+This is resolved in Colab, but I have not yet transferred this over due to time.